 With 50% of corporate data being stored in the cloud, chances are your videos might be one of them.
 Streaming videos directly from Azure blob storage can be stressful.
 By default, your users would have to download them.
 If you wish to stream your videos instead, it can be a hassle as you would need to perform detailed workflows such as setting up a server, transcoding, and caching, integrating with applications etc.

-No worries!
 In this blog, we’ll talk about how to solve these issues.
-We discuss what azure blob storage is along with the access tiers, the whole process of streaming videos from Azure Blob Storage with a solution to directly stream videos through blob storage.
+We discuss what Azure blob storage is along with the access tiers, the whole process of streaming videos from Azure Blob Storage with a solution to directly stream videos through blob storage.
 What solution you may ask? well - it’s VIDIZMO!

-We also discuss on how you can benefit from VIDIZMO's pre-packaged solution.
+VIDIZMO, a pre-packaged solution!
 Just upload your videos on the VIDIZMO YouTube-like platform, and they will be stored in your Azure blob storage.
-Your users can readily play them on any browser just as they do on YouTube.
+Your users can readily play them on any browser, just as they do on YouTube.

 What is Azure Blob Storage?